IB Exams Cancelled in the UAE: What the Non-Exam Route Means for Your Child in 2026

 The exam disruption is not limited to the UAE.
 Students across the Gulf are living through a period of extreme academic uncertainty.

-In Saudi Arabia, Bahrain, Kuwait, and Oman, IB students are watching the UAE situation closely.
+In Saudi Arabia and Oman, IB students are watching the situation closely.
 The IB has stated it prefers to hold exams wherever possible and will only implement the NECM when instructed by local governments that exams cannot be safely conducted.
-This means GCC students outside the UAE are currently in limbo: preparing for exams that may or may not happen, while simultaneously needing to ensure their coursework is airtight in case a sudden shift occurs.
+Oman is currently proceeding with IB examinations as planned.
+This means students in these countries are currently in limbo: preparing for exams that may or may not happen, while simultaneously needing to ensure their coursework is airtight in case a sudden shift occurs.

 Student petitions have emerged across the region, with IGCSE and A Level students in the UAE, Jordan, Qatar, Kuwait, Bahrain, Saudi Arabia, Lebanon, Iran, Palestine, and Iraq asking Cambridge and other boards to cancel exams and offer alternative assessment routes.
 The frustration is understandable: how can one country's students receive a non-exam route while students next door, facing the same regional instability, are expected to sit papers as normal?